 That funding was sufficient to start the project, but additional contributions were needed to complete the entire 75,000 sq. ft. facility, which was initially projected to be built in three phases over five years.

-Great Lakes is headquartered in Madison, and we saw an opportunity to speed up the process so the community could begin to benefit sooner.
-We’ve pledged up to $10.2 million to enable Madison College to complete the entire complex in one year.
-Academic programs, a comprehensive suite of student services, social service agencies, community-based organizations and community meeting spaces will all be available at the new South Campus when it opens in the fall of 2019.
+Ascendium is headquartered in Madison, and we saw an opportunity to speed up the process so the community could begin to benefit sooner.
+We committed $10.2 million to enable Madison College to complete the entire complex in one year.
+Academic programs, a comprehensive suite of student services, social service agencies, community-based organizations and community meeting spaces are all available at the new South Campus, which opened in September 2019.